FairwindsOps/insights-docs/docs/technical-details/self-hosted/integrations.md

 To set up PagerDuty, create an app at https://pagerduty.com/developer/apps (the URL for your organization may be different).

-You will need `Read/Write` scope, and should add a `Redirect URL` to `$HOSTNAME/v0/pagerduty/oauth/callback`
+You will need `Read/Write` scope and should add a `Redirect URL` to `$HOSTNAME/v0/pagerduty/oauth/callback`